sylv/marver/README.md

 ### ideas

+- Document support
+  - Detect scanned receipts
+  - Preview support for PDFs/other documents
+  - Auto-detecting images of documents and treat them as documents
+    - OCR should allow to convert images of documents to a PDF which is much more useful
+- Query builder
+  - Let users query their data using raw SQL.
+  - An LLM can be used to generate queries based on the user's input, "show me all photos taken between 2010 and 2015, with Ryan in them" could query by exif metadata, and filter by photos with faces that match Ryan.
+Can just open a read-only sqlite connection so nothing can break.
+  - Would be a nightmare to do permissions for, but admin-only would still be useful.
+  - Would also be a nightmare to do UI for, displaying the results in the expected format.
+Maybe just let the LLM pick the appropriate view format - give it options like `generic`, `image_gallery`, `tv_shows`, `movies`, `documents` and each one displays the results in a different way.
 - TV show intros/credits can be detected more efficiently by detecting them on one episode, then checking the rest of the episodes for the same timestamps.
 If the frames match +- 5 seconds, the timestamps can be reused.
 - Moving or changing files slightly should copy over metadata if the files are mostly the same
   - Support either the file path changing but the contents being the same (same size+perceptual hash+maybe sha256 hash) _and_ the file extension changing but the contents remaining the same (same dimensions+perceptual hash) to allow for people organising their library _and_ transcoding files to a new format without losing metadata.